 The ensemble is now looking at a full performance calendar for 2022 with shows in numerous NSW and Victorian cities.
-We talked to David Boyce, General Manager, and David Cervi, Director and Treasurer, about how the small not for profit organisation has grown over the years, their partnership with Accounting For Good and the exciting events coming this year.
+We talked to David Boyce, General Manager, and David Cervi, Director and Treasurer, about how the small not for profit organisation has grown over the years, their partnership with True Accounting and the exciting events coming this year.

 Founded in 2005

 Omega Ensemble is a small classical music ensemble founded in 2005 by Artistic Director David Rowden.
 Their mission is to “champion extraordinary Australian musical talent through high-energy and impactful performance.”
 Boyce explains:

 “The organisation’s artistic and creative vision is to find a new relevance for classical music in Australia.
 This is based around our commitment to new work development and commissioning new works.
 A big part of our identity is ensuring contemporary Australian musical voices are at the forefront of what we present and all the work we do.

 Over the years we’ve gone through a number of changes and identity shifts, but around ten years ago we focused on establishing roots with a committed and energetic Sydney based audience.

 We experienced significant growth and our ambitions evolved to expand from being just Sydney based to touring nationally.
 This decision came from our sustained growth in Sydney, and we knew we wanted to take this next step.
 By 2020 we had changed the structure of the organisation and extended our ambition in order to grow our national audience… but then COVID happened.”